 Making your own infused water is not nuclear science: use any fruit you happen to have on hand (lemons, limes, oranges, tangerines, pears, cranberries, etc.), add water and any complementary herbs of your choice – and refrigerate!

 You can also create your own herbal infusion recipes: try adding lime slices to basil, cilantro or mint infused water.
 Other herbs you might want to play with are basil and rosemary.
 And don’t forget veggies: cucumber is another refreshing ingredient you could infuse with lemon and a little cilantro for a real heat bender!

 TIPS: Slicing ingredients helps release nutrients into your infusion.
 You can refrigerate infused water up to 6 days according to Michigan State University.
 Also make sure you remove all ingredients from your infused water within 12 hours – you don’t want them decomposing in your drink…

-Here are more fruit infused water ideas you might want to try towards the end of summer which you can carry right through the fall season and even the Holidays.
+Here are more fruit infused water combinations you might want to try towards the end of summer which you can carry right through the fall season and even the Holidays:

 This is an excellent way to create your own fall fruit-infused water without worrying too much about what goes in it.
 Start with juicy, tarty green apple slices.
 Then and add strawberries, raspberries or cranberries and finish with your choice of rosemary, mint, basil or cilantro.